Guilherme-Vasconcelos/js-crazychess-lib/README.md

 js-crazychess-lib is highly customizable chess library built for chess variants at crazychess website.
 Before considering using this library, you should be aware that since it is meant to be used in a website in which there are only chess variants, it may not be as complete as a regular library, even though it will support regular chess in the future.

+### Dependencies and running

+js-crazychess-lib uses a few dependencies mainly for testing.
+In order to install js-crazychess-lib you must:
+- Clone the project
+- cd into it `cd js-crazychess-lib` and install dependencies `yarn install`
+- Now can you can use the library by importing board.js, or run the tests with `yarn test`

 ### Features

 None at the moment.